Sophie Hicks: Career in architecture

 In 1988, at the age of 28, Hicks returned to education, studying to become an architect at the Architectural Association in London.
 She qualified as a chartered architect in 1994.

-Hicks set up her architectural practice whilst still a student.
+Hicks set up her architectural practice while still a student.
 Her architectural career spans private residences, offices, fashion stores and art exhibitions (including, in 1997, SENSATION: Young British Artists from the Saatchi Collection).

 In 1998, Hicks designed Paul Smith's first flagship store, Westbourne House in London followed by the Milan flagship store at Palazzo Gallarati Scotti.
 At the end of 2002, Chloé at the time under the creative direction of Phoebe Philo, asked Hicks to create a concept for their stores.
 In 2008, Hicks designed Yohji Yamamoto's Paris flagship store.
-In 2014, the architect contributed a text for the publication "Yamamoto & Yohji" published by Rizzoli.
+In 2014, the architect contributed a text for the publication Yamamoto & Yohji, published by Rizzoli.

-Sophie Hicks Architects’ clients include Yohji Yamamoto, Paul Smith, Chloé, Acne Studios and The Royal Academy of Arts.
+Sophie Hicks Architects' clients include Yohji Yamamoto, Paul Smith, Chloé, Acne Studios and The Royal Academy of Arts.

 Hicks has participated in debate panels and talks at the Barbican Center, the Design Museum in occasion of Paul Smith's 2014 touring exhibition, at the Institute of Contemporary Arts for the panel discussion "Culture Shop: The Art of Branding", and the Victoria and Albert Museum.
 In 2015, Hicks together with Alice Rawsthorn gave the inaugural AA XX 100 lecture at the Architectural Association.

-From 1997–1999, Hicks was Vice President of the Architectural Association Council.
+From 1997 to 1999, Hicks was Vice President of the Architectural Association Council.